Exploring Ballet With Suzanne Farrell:

 - Upload your video

-- Upload 2 current photos (may be snapshots): (1) a headshot and (2) a full-length shot in arabesque wearing practice clothes and on pointe.
+- Upload 2 current photos (non-professional photos are acceptable): (1) a headshot and (2) a full-length shot in arabesque wearing practice clothes and on pointe.

 - 2 petit allegro (small jump combination)